jrh-dev/odns/README.md

 <!-- badges: end -->

-A package for exploring and obtaining data available through the [Scottish Health and Social Care Open Data platform](https://www.opendata.nhs.scot/).
-The package interacts with the underlying [CKAN](https://ckan.org) API and simplifies the process of accessing the available data with R.

-`odns` allows users to quickly explore the available data and start using it without having to write complex queries.
+`odns` provides a base for exploring and obtaining data available through the [Scottish Health and Social Care Open Data platform](https://www.opendata.nhs.scot/).
+The package provides a wrapper for the underlying [CKAN](https://ckan.org) API and simplifies the process of accessing the available data with R, allowing users to quickly explore the available data and start using it without having to write complex queries.

 ## Installation